eliasd99/publictransport-VIE-tracker/DASHBOARD_LAYOUT.md

 the HDMI monitor at 1920×1080 via `wldeparture.service` — deployment
 gotchas are in `DEPARTURE_BOARD.md`, not here.

-## Design exploration

-Three layout variants were mocked up; "B — Stacked List" is the one picked.

-## Why a redesign

-The original 4-column pixel-art layout worked but was flagged as hard to read, and the blinking clock colon was unwanted ("informative but not attention-seeking, no blinking").

 ## Chosen layout: single full-width list

 - One vertical list, one row per line/direction, instead of 4 side-by-side